mvolkmann/blog/src/dart.md

 set once at run-time and then never changed should be declared with the keyword `final`.
 When the type is a object or array, the contents can be changed.

-## Null Safety

-By default variables cannot have the value `null`.
-To enable this their type must be prepended with a question mark.
-For example, a variable of type `String?` can be set to `null`, but a variable of type `String` cannot.

 ## Tooling